 The Private Amex Platinum Card Offer Using CardMatch

 New to American Express cards?
 That seems to be your best bet to qualify for this 150,000-point offer through CardMatch.
-Though recently, Amex appears to be targeting more users with excellent credit scores regardless of your history with American Express.
+That said, Amex has been a bit more liberal in targeting more users with excellent credit scores in recent years, regardless of your history with American Express.

-That said, the Amex Platinum 150K offer won't be available for all users.
-Some may be targeted for lower offers like 125,000 or the standard offer of 80,000 points, while others may not see anything through CardMatch at all.
+That said, the Amex Platinum 150,000-point offer won't be available for all users.
+Some may be targeted for lower offers like 125,000 or the standard offer of 80,000 points, while others may not see anything for the Platinum Card through CardMatch at all.

 Not getting a bigger offer through CardMatch?
 You can get a 100,000-point bonus (plus earn a whopping 10x points per dollar spent on the first $25,000 spent at restaurants in six months) by applying for the Platinum Card through Resy!
 Otherwise, check for personal referral links or simply search for the Platinum Card in an incognito browser to see if you can get a bigger bonus.

-But this new targeted CardMatch offer of 150,000 points is still available – and that easily takes the cake if you can get it.
+But this new targeted CardMatch offer of 150,000 points is available once again – and that easily takes the cake if you can get it.

 If you've never heard of CardMatch, it's run by Creditcards.com to help prospective cardholders find targeted credit card offers.
 Every person will likely have different offers presented to them based on what cards they hold in their wallet.
 The best part is there is no hard credit pull to see what you're targeted for.